 Border Issues & Hot Spots

 Thailand now enjoys friendly relations with its neighbours, and most land borders are fully functional passages for goods and people.
 However, the ongoing violence in the Deep South has made the crossing at Sungai Kolok into Malaysia dangerous, and most Muslim-majority provinces (Yala, Pattani, Narathiwat and Songkhla) should be avoided by casual visitors.

 Check with your government’s foreign ministry for current travel warnings.

-Belying Thailand's anything-goes atmosphere are strict punishments for possession and trafficking of drugs, which are not relaxed for foreigners.
-It is illegal to buy, sell or possess opium, heroin, cocaine, amphetamines, methamphetamine, ecstasy, hallucinogenic mushrooms or marijuana.
-Possession of drugs can result in one or more years of prison time.
+Thailand enforces strict punishments for possession and trafficking of drugs, which are not relaxed for foreigners.
+It is illegal to buy, sell or possess opium, heroin, cocaine, amphetamines, methamphetamines, ecstasy, hallucinogenic mushrooms and marijuana.
+Possession of drugs can result in at least one year or more of prison time.
 Drug smuggling – defined as attempting to cross a border with drugs in your possession – carries considerably higher sanctions, including the death penalty.

-Travellers are allowed to bring most prescription drugs into Thailand, with the exception of those considered to contain narcotics and psychotropics.
-You should carry no more than 30-days worth of medication, in its original container, and you need to have a note or prescription from your doctor.
-Check Thailand's Food and Drug Administration website for details: http://permitfortraveler.fda.moph.go.th.
+Travelers are allowed to bring most prescription drugs into Thailand, with the exceptions of those considered to contain narcotics and psychotropics.
+You should carry no more than 30 days worth of medication, it should be in its original container and you need to have a note or the prescription from your doctor.
+Check the website of Thailand's Food and Drug Administration for more details: http://permitfortraveler.fda.moph.go.th/

-The websites of Thai embassies around the world also have information on which medications are allowed into the kingdom.
+The websites of Thai embassies around the world also have information on what medication is allowed.

 All offers of free shopping or sightseeing help from strangers should be ignored.
 They will invariably take a commission from your purchases.